 How is that money spent?

-We use the funds for academic materials and are also able to hire extra staff to support reading, writing, and math (Coaches, extra teachers to lower class-size, art teacher, etc.).
+We use the funds for academic materials and are also able to hire extra staff to support reading, writing, and math (Coaches, instructional tutors, Educational Assistants, and a science teacher).

 What else does it mean?